runwayml/ofxRunway/README.md

 ofxRunway takes charge of making the needed requests via HTTP on its own thread, as well as receiving the response and processing it when needed; if the response is an image it will decode it and put into an ofImage.

-Runway expects to receive and return data in the JSON format.
+RunwayML expects to receive and return data in the JSON format.

 The particular format for what is sent and received can be queried by calling `http://localhost:8000/info` which will return a JSON file with the structure for the input and output packages.